-Fear is a human emotion.
+Fear is a normal and common human emotion.
 We are all born with it and is meant to keep us safe from danger.
 Social phobias, agoraphobia, and acrophobia are just some examples of what people fear.

-- Fear of Pain – Botox is a non-invasive cosmetic procedure.
-With that being said, the needle to inject Botox are very small and you would only feel a tiny prick.
+Botulinum Toxin injection is a non-invasive cosmetic procedure.
+The needle to inject Botulinum Toxins is very small and you would only feel a tiny prick.

-- Fear of Bad Results – Over the years, there had been many stories on how Botox has “ruined” someone’s face.
-People often fail to realize that the reason that these sort of cases happen is due to how the injection was done, rather than (using the – delete ) Botox itself.
-Always do your homework and research WHO is going to be performing the injection before making the step to get Botox.
+Over the years, there have been many stories on how Botulinum Toxins has “ruined” someone’s face.
+People often fail to realize that the reason that these sort of cases happen is due to how the injection was done, rather than Botulinum Toxins itself.
+Always do your homework and research WHO is going to be performing the injection before taking the step to get Botulinum Toxins.

-- Fear of Judgement – Everyone will have an opinion on something.
+Everyone will have an opinion on something.
 Do not let others define who you are.
 If feeling the need to take care of your skin will make you feel and look good, why not?
-Also, using Botox does not mean you will look “frozen” or “plastic.”
-Your face will just look more rested and relaxed if your procedure is done properly.
+Also, using Botulinum Toxins does not mean you will look “frozen” or “plastic”.
+Your face will just look more rested and relaxed, if your procedure is done properly.

 Botulinum Toxin injections can be provided by licensed practitioners only, Patients should be aware of all the potential risks and benefits of the procedure before obtaining treatment.

 (The information you find on this page is intended for general purposes only and is not intended to nor implied to be a substitute for professional medical advice relative to your specific medical condition or question.
 The information on this page is not a guide to treatment and it should not replace seeking medical advice from your physician.)